gardener/dashboard/docs/operations/vendors-custom-cps.md

 | `required` | `not`: Optional array of field keys.
 Makes field required if one of the referenced input fields is empty.
 If `not` is not provided, the field is always required | Required input field.
 Use `not` references to create *either or* scenarios, e.g., `username / password` *or* `token` is required |
 | `regex` | `value`: JavaScript regex pattern | Input field must match the provided pattern.
 You can define arbitrary validations, e.g., length or specific syntax |
 | `isValidObject` | `none` | Input value must be a valid object.
 Can be used for `json` and `yaml` field types to ensure valid data |

+You can add an optional `message` property to all validators to provide a custom error message.

 ## Example
 A complete custom cloud provider configuration example including required available cloud provider configuration as well as vendor configuration: